 The Late 20th century Quilt Revival

-Quilting and needlework in general enjoyed a big boost in popularity here in the USA in the late 1960s as the “back-to-earth movement” grew in popularity and in the ‘70s as the Bi-Centennial approached.
+Quilting and needlework in general enjoyed a big boost in popularity here in the USA in the late 1960s and early '70s as the “back-to-earth movement” grew in popularity and as the American Bi-Centennial approached.
 Those on Lopez Island who loved plying a needle got another big boost of inspiration with the opening of The Enchanted Needle needlework shop in October of 1976.

 This colorful shop opened in a section of the building that now houses the Fudge Factory and the Bay Café.
 The needlework shop, founded by the mother/daughter-in-law team of Millie and Tammy Cowan, opened at the east end or “village end” of the building with a much smaller Bay Café at the water end or west end of the building.
 In between the two —for a couple of years—was the Rub-A-Dub Pub.